Mozu/mozu-appdev-utils/README.md

 ### `appDevUtils(appKey, sdkContext, [sdkPlugins])`

 A utility instance requires a "working app" application key and an SDK context object.
 Each instance can only work with one app at a time.
 The SDK context object can be omitted if the working directory contains a `mozu.config.json` file that can supply the context.
 The utility instance will connect to the Mozu API using the Mozu Node SDK, initialized with the supplied context.
-The context needs to include the app key and shared secret of a separate application, distinct from the "working app" whose assets it manipulates.
-Take note: your workflow will require **two app keys**.
-Create an app in your developer account that you will use for the actual sync.
-That app needs all Developer and Developer Asset behaviors.
-You'll supply this app's key and shared secret as part of the context; the actual API calls will be made under this app's claims, even if they are updating the assets of another app.

 Optionally, you may supply a third argument consisting of Mozu Node SDK plugins, much like the second argument to the Node SDK `.client()` factory.